drakefys2019/labs/_projects/lab8/lab8.md

 <span style="color: blue">Group Discussion: How does the relationship between environmental change and puzzle solving aid in, or hinder, your understanding of this area?</span>

 ### Submerged Symbology
-Travel beneath the muddy marshland to discover more puzzles of inverse division.
+Descend beneath the muddy marshland to discover more panels of puzzling geometry.
 <br><br>
 ![Insight Image 3](captures/insight_3.jpg#capture)